gbenroscience/linkedlist/README.md

 3. Allows quick iteration using the <b>ForEach</b> function

-The idiomatic way to iterate over the list is:
+The old way to iterate over the list was:

  ```Go
 	for ; ; {